 Infrared heat penetrates the inner wall and cooks the meat.
 The hot, dry air escapes out of the top before it has a chance to dry out the meat.
-You end up with moist and tender meat without the use of a water pan.
+You end up with moist and tender food without the use of a water pan.

 It will hold up to a 25-pound turkey or two chickens in the double-tiered cooking basket.
 It comes with a 180-square inch grill for the top if you want to cook burgers or steaks.

 One drawback is the top loading.
 If you want to check something on the lower rack of the two-tiered basket, you must open the lid and lift out all of the food losing heat and smoke in the process.

 However, if you just want a nice oven-roasted bird or chunk of meat with a little extra smoke, then this cooker works well.